Allocating Human Oversight in AI-Enabled Analytics: Synthetic Data Analysis

 Since $A_q \propto v_q$, questions with larger variance scale are harder to rectify and receive more samples under the oracle allocation Eq.~\eqref{eq:offline_oracle_pf}.
 Table~\ref{tab:params} summarizes the baseline parameters; Experiments~2 and~3 vary one parameter at a time.

 We compare four allocation policies, all using the PPI++ estimator with plug-in $\hat\lambda_q$ and no data splitting: \begin{enumerate}[(i)] \item \textit{Oracle (Neyman):} allocates proportional to $\sqrt{A_q}$ using the true difficulties, i.e., the offline optimum Eq.~\eqref{eq:offline_oracle_pf}. \item \textit{Uniform:} equal allocation across all questions, serving as a no-information baseline representing conventional survey sampling. \item \textit{$\eps$-Greedy:} a standard decaying $\eps$-greedy policy from the bandit literature.
-At round $t$, with probability $\eps_t = \min(1,\, cQ/t)$ (where $c = 5$) a question is selected uniformly at random; otherwise the greedy choice $q_t = \arg\max_q \widehat{A}_{q,t} / n_{q,t}^2$ is made. \item \textit{UCB:} Algorithm~\ref{alg:ucb-ppipp} with variance-adaptive confidence bounds, balancing exploitation and exploration. \end{enumerate}
+At round $t$, with probability $\eps_t = \min(1,\, cQ/t)$ (where $c = 5$) a question is selected uniformly at random; otherwise the greedy choice $q_t = \arg\max_q \widehat{A}_{q,t}(\hat\lambda_{q,t}) / n_{q,t}^2$ is made. \item \textit{Our UCB-based adaptive policy (labeled UCB in tables and figures):} Algorithm~\ref{alg:ucb-time-indexed} with variance-adaptive confidence bounds, balancing exploitation and exploration. \end{enumerate}